 - Not to approve retrospective requests for payments under any circumstances.

-- Trainees will meet the standards expected of them, in accordance with their obligation to demonstrate professional integrity when applying for a course, event or conference;
+- must meet the standards expected of them, in accordance with their obligation to demonstrate professional integrity, when applying for a course, event or conference;

 - All applications for study leave approval must be made in advance to the employing Trust with the exception of requests for overseas courses/conferences – (See Overseas in this Guidance);

-- It will be the responsibility of the Head of School to provide the Deanery with their Annual Development.
-Each course will have a unique reference number .
-(Trainees should be able to gain access to the unique reference number on the Deanery website for regional teaching days if they wish to self-certify attendance and claim any expenses related to that event);
+- It will be the responsibility of the Head of School to provide the Postgraduate Study Leave Team with their Annual Development Plan - Appendix 5 – and the Postgraduate Study Leave Team will confirm to the Heads of School the funding allocated to support these courses.
+Each course will have a unique reference number and must be included against the expenditure on the monthly return.
+(Trainees should be able to gain access to the unique reference number on the Postgraduate Study Leave Team website regional teaching days if they wish to self-certify attendance and claim any expenses related to that event);

-- Ensure where a course or equivalent is available locally or regionally; funding should only be approved in truly exceptional circumstances for a trainee to undertake the course elsewhere;
+- Assess where a course or equivalent is available locally or regionally, funding should only be approved in truly exceptional circumstances for a trainee to undertake the course elsewhere;

-- To work collaboratively with the Deanery to ensure that study leave funding is managed with integrity, according to the principles of this Guidance, ensuring equity and fairness is applied in the process.
+- To work collaboratively with the PGME Study Leave Team to ensure that study leave funding is managed with integrity, according to the principles of this Guidance, ensuring equity and fairness is applied in the process.

 To make certain the Principles of Study Leave are managed by:

-ensuring funds are allocated correctly and to support the delivery of quality educational activity that meets trainee and local needs;
+- ensuring funds are allocated correctly and to support delivering quality educational activity that meets trainee and local needs;

-working collaboratively with the Trusts to ensure a mutually fair, transparent and equitable process is in place;
+- working collaboratively with the Study Leave Oversight Group members and Trusts to ensure a mutually fair, transparent and equitable process is in place;

-- All staff involved in the approval of study leave must ensure that they are familiar with and follow the Deanery Southwest Study Leave Guidance.
+- All staff involved in the approval of study leave must ensure that they are familiar with and follow The PGME Team Southwest Study Leave Guidance.
 This is essential if we are to ensure that study leave funding is allocated in a fair, equitable and consistent way;

 - Ensure through discussion with clinical leads and/or process that payment is made appropriately and in a timely manner;